istio/istio/DEV-CONVENTIONS.md

       - Please consider package name when selecting an interface name, and avoid redundancy.
 For example, use `adapter.AspectConfig` instead of `adapter.AdapterConfig`.

-      - Must use lowerCamel case for Go package names.
+      - Must use lowercase for Go package names.

       - Must use underscores for Go file names, e.g. type `DeviceAllocator` must reside in `device_allocator.go`.